One-way function: Cryptographically secure hash functions

-There are a number of cryptographic hash functions that are fast to compute, such as SHA 256.
+There are a number of cryptographic hash functions that are fast to compute, such as SHA-256.
 Some of the simpler versions have fallen to sophisticated analysis, but the strongest versions continue to offer fast, practical solutions for one-way computation.
 Most of the theoretical support for the functions are more techniques for thwarting some of the previously successful attacks.

 Other candidates

 Other candidates for one-way functions include the hardness of the decoding of random linear codes, the hardness of certain lattice problems, and the subset sum problem (Naccache–Stern knapsack cryptosystem).

 Universal one-way function

 There is an explicit function f that has been proved to be one-way, if and only if one-way functions exist.
 In other words, if any function is one-way, then so is f.
 Since this function was the first combinatorial complete one-way function to be demonstrated, it is known as the "universal one-way function".
 The problem of finding a one-way function is thus reduced to proving—perhaps non-constructively—that one such function exists.

+There also exists a function that is one-way if polynomial-time bounded Kolmogorov complexity is mildly hard on average.
+Since the existence of one-way functions implies that polynomial-time bounded Kolmogorov complexity is mildly hard on average, the function is a universal one-way function.